|We have 1325 articles and 89% are complete!||Please help review these models from 12+ months ago: (and/or the rest)||(Edit)|

 - Fortune's Path (+1 attack & damage on friendlies) is a big deal with a lot of Grymkin models, and obviously it is good with the Clockatrice.
 However with just this arcana, the Clock is only hitting Pow 15/14, which still isn't enough to deal with tougher heavies or huge bases.
 Another buff of some kind is still needed, and at that point it is often better to run Labyrinth or Sacrifice to maximize the control elements native to the Clockatrice.

 Drawbacks & Downsides

-- Paralysis is useless against warjacks, undead models and construct warbeasts, plus 99% of the Convervence's lineup (though some of their casters like Aurora or Axis are living models) and almost all of Cryx.
+- Slow is useless against warjacks, undead models and construct warbeasts, which is 99% of the Convervence's lineup (though some of their casters like Aurora or Axis are living models) and almost all of Cryx.

-- As far as raw combat potential is considered, it is possibly the least hard-hitting heavy warbeast in the game.
+- As far as raw combat potential is considered, it is possibly the least hard-hitting heavy warbeast at its cost.

 - Time Stutter:

 - It is good, and should mathematically trigger at least once per Clock per game (twice if you factor in Sacrifice).
 That being said, it is still dice dependent, and if hit hard enough (or in the wrong spirals), it's possible for it to never trigger.

 - It be shut down by using three models to surround the Clock, trapping it in melee with the intended target.
 Now that it can only Time Stutter once per turn it can also be negated by using models with 3" or 4" melee or simply using multiple models/units to clean up after Time Stutter triggers.